Common Causes of Wrongful Death Claims in Kentucky

 How Long Do You Have to File a Wrongful Death Claim?

 Under Kentucky law, the statute of limitations determines how long the families of wrongful death victims have to file a claim.
 Generally, you have one year after the accident to file a personal injury claim.
-For wrongful death claims, families have one year after an executor has been appointed or two years after the date of death to bring a case against the responsible party.
-However, there are nuances to both of these time limits that you should be aware of.
+For wrongful death claims, families have one year after the date of death (or possibly up to two years depending on when an estate was opened) to bring a case against the responsible party.
+Given the stress and turmoil families are dealing with after the loss of a loved one, this is not a lot of time so you must act quickly.
 Learn more by reviewing the information on these pages:

 - Statute of limitations for Kentucky personal injury cases